MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/knownresourcequalifiername_contrast.md

 ## -description

-Gets the name for a qualifier based on the system contrast settings.
+Gets the name for a qualifier based on the contrast settings.

 ## -property-value

-The name for a qualifier based on the system contrast settings.
+The name for a qualifier based on the contrast settings.

 ## -remarks